5 Best Loom for Weaving Scarves in 2024

 The Diameter of the Pegs

 Look for looms with wider pegs as this will prevent from having large holes in the middle of your scarf.
-It is common to see wide spaces between warp threads in a woven scarf, which makes it look moth-eaten.
+It is common to see wide spaces between warp threads in a woven scarf, which makes it look uneven.

 Therefore, you should look for a loom that prevents excessive spacing between warp threads while weaving scarves on it.
+The optimal peg diameter for scarf weaving is 0.15-0.25 inches to accommodate yarn sizes from laceweight to worsted.

 Product Warranty